Singhjyoti24/Singhjyoti24/README.md

 ### Hi there 👋
 # This is Jyoti Singh
 A passionate learner with an insatiable appetite for knowledge!
-Pre-final year student pursuing a Bachelor's in Computer Science and Engineering, driven by a genuine love for problem-solving.
+A final year student pursuing a Bachelor's in Computer Science and Engineering, driven by a genuine love for problem-solving.

 <p align="center">
   Visitor count<br>